JetBrains/lincheck/README.md

 }
 ```

-> A generator for `x` parameter is omitted and the default is used.
+A generator for `x` parameter is omitted and the default one is used.
 See [Default generators](#default-generators) paragraph for details.

 ## Parameter generators
 If an operation has parameters then generators should be specified for each of them.
 There are several ways to specify a parameter generator: explicitly on parameter via `@Param(gen = ..., conf = ...)` annotation, using named generator via `@Param(name = ...)` annotation, or using the default generator implicitly.